Faucet Basics: Part 6 Faucet Warranties

 This is not even close to a lifetime warranty.
 You could buy the faucet on Monday and the company could discontinue it on Tuesday, leaving you with a lapsed one day warranty that expired even before the faucet was delivered.

-But, it can get even more confusing.
+But, Northern Central plays even more tricks with its warranty.
 On the specification sheets provided for some Yosemite faucets the warranty is stated as:

-Here is a typical example: RGM Distribution, Inc., which markets private label faucets sold primarily by its proprietary website, Decor Planet.
+Here is a typical example: RGM Distribution, Inc., which markets private label faucets sold primarily on its captive website, Decor Planet.

 Fresca upgraded its warranty in June 2015 to a lifetime warranty from its earlier 3-year warranty, a step in the right direction.
 If you read just the warranty, you will discover that